edgarlanting/dcos-docs/1.10/deploying-services/service-endpoints.md

 ## Connecting clients to endpoints

-Refer to [the "Connecting Clients" documentation](https://docs.mesosphere.com/service-docs/) for the DC/OS service you are running.
+Refer to [the "Connecting Clients" documentation](https://docs.mesosphere.com/service-docs/), if available, for the DC/OS service you are running.